kin027/aerogap/README.md

 I'm an avgeek (aviation enthusiast) and data nerd.
 While I love to take connecting flights even when nonstop service exists ([not too long ago I flew DFW to ABQ via...
 ORD](https://my.flightradar24.com/kin_on_a_plane)), I'm also aware that many passengers in the system are forced to connect simply because nonstop options don't exist.

 This reality hits me every time I look around the cabin while munching on my obligatory [inflight fruit and cheese plate](https://news.alaskaair.com/alaska-airlines/most-popular-fruit-cheese-platters-national-cheese-day-2021/).
-I always wonder where the other passengers on my flights connect to or from, especially if a consistent stream of passengers on the same flight all want to reach the same unserved destination but can't and instead are forced to take [_Tour de O'Hare_](https://www.reddit.com/r/unitedairlines/comments/1uup4bw/first_lap_of_the_ord_500_almost_complete_think_we/) while they connect in Chicago.
+I always wonder where the other passengers on my flights connect to or from, especially if a consistent stream of passengers on the same flight all want to reach the same unserved destination, but can't and instead are forced to take [_Tour de O'Hare_](https://www.reddit.com/r/unitedairlines/comments/1uup4bw/first_lap_of_the_ord_500_almost_complete_think_we/) while they connect in Chicago.
 To me, finding those gaps is true food for thought (although the Tillamook sharp cheddar is also pretty good).

 ### Key Insights